ChavezJuanC/Arduino-RGB-LED-GUI/README.md

 Usage

 Start the Windows Forms application:

     dotnet run

 Use the GUI to adjust RGB values.
 The changes will be sent to the Arduino via the selected COM port.

 Why This Project?

 I received an Arduino for Christmas and, while I’m not a big hardware person, I enjoy combining software development with simple circuit designs.
 Instead of hardcoding RGB values or using the Serial Monitor, I created a GUI with Windows Forms to simplify the process.
-What I Learned
+What I Learned:

 Communicating through COM ports with Arduino using C#'s System.IO.Ports library.
 Sending data to the correct COM port for dynamic control.
 Reusing this approach across different programming languages.

 License